Code-the-Dream-School/intro-to-python-v1/lessons/11 - Final Project Part II/02_option_a_visualization.md

 ## Making It Readable

-A chart without labels is just a picture.
+A chart without labels is just a picture and can be confusing to your audience.
 Before submitting, check:

 - Does the x-axis label describe what the categories represent?
 - Does the y-axis label include units if relevant (e.g., "Population (millions)")?